Sweden in Minnesota

 The Summit Inn in Center City overlooks North Center Lake.

-Lindström also has a bookstore, old-fashioned meat market and other gift shops that are worth a stop.
+Lindström also has an old-fashioned meat market and other gift shops that are worth a stop.

 In Chisago City, WineHaven Winery has a gift shop and offers wine tastings.